 This malaria parasite called Plasmodium completes its life cycle in three stages namely Gametocytes which is the first stage then sporozoites which is the second stage and lastly merozoites which is the third and final stage.
 It has a very complex life cycle.
 We are going to study it in detail.

 There are three stages in the life cycle of a Plasmodium

 The first stage is called as gametocytes

-The female gametocyte is called macrogametocytes while male gametocyte is called microgametocyte.
-These macrogametocyte and microgametocyte undergo fertilization inside the anopheles mosquito.
+The female gametophyte is called microgametocytes while male gametocyte is called microgametocyte.
+These microgametocytes and microgametocytes undergo fertilization inside the anopheles mosquito.
 The mating of gametocytes inside the anopheles mosquito later develops into a sporozoite.
 It takes around 15-18 days for the formation of a sporozoite.
-Sporozoite is the parasite.
+Sporozoite is a parasite.